 Finding accommodation in Eindhoven

-Expats can search for accommodation using online property portals and local newspapers.
-Websites such as IamExpat Media, Engel & Völkers and Pararius will be greatly beneficial when house hunting in Eindhoven.
-These listings also alert prospective tenants to the rental costs they can expect living in different areas and suburbs of the city.
+Expats can search for accommodation using online property portals.
+Websites such as IamExpat Media, Engel & Völkers and Pararius will be great resources when househunting in Eindhoven.
+These listings also alert prospective tenants to the rental costs they can expect in the different areas and suburbs of the city.

-If expats don't speak Dutch, the language barrier can be a problem and it's usually best to hire a real-estate agent (makelaar).
-Real-estate professionals may also have access to listings that are not yet officially on the housing market, so expats may score a better deal going through this route.
+If expats don't speak Dutch, the language barrier can be a problem, and it's usually best to hire a real estate agent (makelaar).
+Real estate professionals may also have access to listings that are not officially on the housing market yet, so expats may score a better deal by going this route.

 Many prospective expats reach out through social media networks when looking for accommodation in Eindhoven.
-Posting a question on an expat forum or group may provide more direct access with landlords who are looking for tenants.
-Social media is particularly useful for young house hunters looking to rent a room and share an apartment with flatmates.
+Posting a question on an expat forum or group may provide direct access to landlords looking for tenants.
+Social media is especially useful for young house hunters looking to rent a room and share an apartment.

 Renting accommodation in Eindhoven

-When making an application to rent in Eindhoven, prospective tenants must typically provide their citizen service number known as a BSN (burgerservicenummer).
-Landlords may also request information on an expat's employment contract if they are working in Eindhoven or details about their studies if they are students.
+When making a rental application in Eindhoven, prospective tenants must typically provide their citizen service number, known as a BSN (burgerservicenummer).
+Landlords may also request an expat's employment contract if they are working in Eindhoven, or details about their studies if they are students.

-We recommend that expats read and understand the terms and conditions of renting, as well as any hidden costs.
-If using a real-estate agent, for example, to assist with the house-hunting process, expats should consider that their service fee is usually the equivalent of one month's rent.
+We recommend that expats read and understand the rental terms and conditions, as well as any hidden costs.
+For example, expats using the services of a real estate agent should consider that the fee is usually the equivalent of one month’s rent.

 Expats renting in Eindhoven will likely sign a fixed-period lease valid for one year, though these may also be valid for six months.
-Alternatively, expats may also encounter flexible leases which are open ended and have no predetermined end date.
+Alternatively, expats may also encounter flexible leases, which are open-ended and have no predetermined termination date.

-Expats should also note that while verbal contracts are legally viable in the Netherlands, we highly recommend signing a legal contract which avoids any potential issues of disagreements later on.
+While verbal agreements are legally viable in the Netherlands, we highly recommend signing a legal contract to avoid any potential issues or disagreements later on.

-Most landlords in Eindhoven expect one to three months' worth of rent as a deposit, along with the first month of rent paid upfront.
+Most landlords in Eindhoven expect one to three months' rent as a deposit, along with the first month of rent to be paid upfront.

-Utilities are usually for the tenant's expense and must be paid in addition to rent.
+Utilities are generally for the tenant's expense and must be paid in addition to rent.